eksctl-io/eksctl/README.md

 ### Scaling nodegroup

-A nodegroup can be scaled by using the `eksctl scale nodegroug` command:
+A nodegroup can be scaled by using the `eksctl scale nodegroup` command:

 ```
 eksctl delete nodegroup --cluster=<cluster name> --nodes=<desired count> SEQ